Shahnewaz Kakoli: Career

 Before starting feature film direction Kakoli directed several telefilms and theatres.
 She is also a painter.
 Kakoli is influenced by Bengali film director Ritwik Ghatak.

 In her first big screen film Uttarer Sur, she dealt with life of a singer and her little daughter who sing (and beg) in the street to earn their living.

+Personal life

+Kakoli married actor Pran Roy on 9 December 2001.